projectcalico/calico/RELEASING.md

 - You must be able to access binaries.projectcalico.org.

+- You must have admin access to docs.projectcalico.org site on netlify.

 You'll also need **several GB of disk space** (~7GB for v3.4.0, for example).

 Some of the release scripts also require **tools to be installed** in your dev environment: